codacy/codacy-detekt/docs/description/TopLevelPropertyNaming.md

 # TopLevelPropertyNaming

-Reports when top level constant names which do not follow the specified naming convention are used.
+Reports top level constant that which do not follow the specified naming convention.

 [Source](https://arturbosch.github.io/detekt/naming.html#toplevelpropertynaming)